Fidelity Review 2026: Is It Still the Best Brokerage for Most Investors?

 Basket Trading and Managed Accounts

 Fidelity Basket Portfolios let you build a custom portfolio of up to 50 stocks or ETFs and trade them as a single unit — a feature that used to require a wealth management account.
 On the managed side, Fidelity Go (their robo-advisor) charges 0% for balances under $25,000 and 0.35% annually above that.
 Fidelity Wealth Services starts at 0.50% for accounts over $500,000.
-The managed options are solid, not spectacular — more on that in the cons.
+The managed options are solid, though nothing special — more on that later.

 Research and Data

 Fidelity gives you access to third-party research from Morningstar, Zacks, McLean Capital Management, and about a dozen other providers.
 Their stock screener lets you filter on over 140 criteria, which is genuinely impressive.
-Compare that to Robinhood, which still has a screener that feels like an afterthought they added to stop people from complaining.
-The Learning Center has hundreds of articles, videos, and webinars that are actually written by people who know what they're talking about.
+Compare that to Robinhood, which still has a screener that feels like an afterthought they added to stop complaints.
+The Learning Center has hundreds of articles, videos, and webinars written by people who actually know what they're talking about.

 Fixed Income and Bond Investing

-Here's something most reviews bury, and I think that's a mistake: Fidelity's fixed income platform is excellent.
+Here's something most reviews bury, and I think that's a mistake: Fidelity's bond platform is excellent.
 You can access Treasury bonds, CDs, corporate bonds, municipal bonds, and agency bonds — all with competitive pricing.
-In the rate environment we've navigated over the past few years, this matters enormously.
-Their CD offerings consistently show competitive yields with no minimums on some options.
-If you're building a bond ladder, Fidelity should be on your shortlist.
+When I tested their CD offerings during the recent rate environment, the yields consistently matched or beat what I found elsewhere, with no minimums on certain options.
+If you're building a bond ladder, Fidelity definitely deserves a spot on your shortlist.

 Fidelity Pricing: What You'll Actually Pay